 Then use a potato masher to breakdown the sweet potatoes into a soft puree and add the nutmeg.

 - 1-2 tsp of ground nutmeg depending on taste

 - Place the sweet potatoes in a large pot and pour the water into the pot and bring to the boil.

 - Leave the heat on high and allow the sweet potatoes to cook for 25 minutes or until the potatoes are soft.

 - Test the readiness of the potatoes by inserting a fork, it should be soft to the touch.

-- Once cooked, carefully remove the potatoes from the pot and set aside to cool.
+- Once cooked, drain off the water and then carefully remove the potatoes from the pot and set aside to cool slightly.

-- Use a masher to smash the potatoes into smaller pieces and remove the skin as you continue to break down each one.
+- Use a masher or pulse with a electric whisk to smash the potatoes into smaller pieces.
+Add the water if required to help break the potatoes down

 - Use a fork to mix in the nutmeg evenly.